Struwwelpeter

-Der Struwwelpeter ("shock-headed Peter" or "Shaggy Peter") is an 1845 German children's book by Heinrich Hoffmann.
+Der Struwwelpeter ("Shock-Headed Peter") is an 1845 German children's book written and illustrated by the German psychiatrist Heinrich Hoffmann.
 It comprises ten illustrated and rhymed stories, mostly about children.
-Each has a clear moral that demonstrates the disastrous consequences of misbehavior in an exaggerated way.
+Each cautionary tale has a clear moral lesson that demonstrates the disastrous consequences of misbehavior in an exaggerated way.
 The title of the first story provides the title of the whole book.
-Der Struwwelpeter is one of the earliest books for children that combines visual and verbal narratives in a book format, and is considered a precursor to comic books.

-Der Struwwelpeter is known for introducing the character of the Tailor (or Scissorman) to Western literature.
+Der Struwwelpeter is one of the earliest books for children that combine visual and verbal narratives in a book format, and is considered a precursor to comic books.
+Der Struwwelpeter is known for introducing the villainous character of the Tailor (or Scissorman) to Western literature.
 Some researchers now see the stories in the book as illustrations of modern child mental disorders.